tmaestrini/powerapps-code-template/README.md

 - Test the app if the «Power Platform binding» is setup properly.

   > [!NOTE]
-  > It will not work yet – it will cause a Timeout! (because we need to bring the "binding" in the app by installing the Power Platform *Power SDK* in the next step)
+  > It will not work yet – it will cause a Timeout! (because we need to bring the "binding" in the app by installing the Power Platform *Power Apps SDK* in the next step)

   ```bash
   pac code run